CurtisNewbie/vioDown/README.md

 Download youtube videos using library <a href="https://github.com/fent/node-ytdl-core">ytdl-core</a>.
 This library is great with lots of examples, and it just works.
 Mine has very limited functionlities, so do have a look at this library and make one for yourself.

-This program always downloads the media of highest quality.
-The video and audio are downloaded seperately.
-The general logic is that it starts with downloading the video part, and then the audio part, and then merge them into a media file of **mp4** format using ffmpeg.
+This program always chooses the highest quality option.
+The video and audio are downloaded seperately and in parallel.
+The general logic is that it starts with downloading both the video part and the audio part asynchronously, and then merge them into a media file of **mp4** format using **ffmpeg**.
 The video part and audio part downloaded previously are deleted once they are merged.

 ### Prerequisite